Preferreds, including Contingent Convertibles (CoCo’s) bonds and other hybrid securities

 To avoid simply underweighting the sector, we prefer to overweight credit within fixed income (where financial firms are heavy issuers) and invest in bank issued preferred shares when the sector is out of favor.
 The heightened regulatory environment and resulting lower leverage ratios also benefits their credit over their equity.
 Lower returns on equity, even when resulting from lower leverage, are never good, but the resulting lower volatility at least increases the chances that the bank will pay its preferred dividend and bond coupon.

 Preferred shares are much less liquid, though, than equity.
 Most preferreds are also callable subjecting the investor to negative convexity, and some don’t qualify for the lower taxes associated with dividends.
-We thus try to invest in those preferreds trading at a discount to their call price and most often hold them in tax-advantaged accounts.
+We thus try to invest in those preferreds trading at a discount to their call price.

 Real Estate Investment Trusts (REITs)